whiprandolph/bestseller/Part 1 - What Are Healthy Cultures Like？/02 - This is Who We Really Are.md

 > _You will spend the rest of your life figuring out lessons to learn from these people._

-Mike was right about that too.
+He was right about that too.
 A few months later, when I was talking with my father in Los Angeles, he asked me what I had learned.
 I teared up, as I still do today whenever I think about my time with the Ashaninka.
 I told my dad, "I don't know everything I learned.
 I'm still figuring it out.
 But I know this: people can live differently.
 We can treat each other well.
 I know it is possible, and I will never doubt it again because I saw it with my own eyes."

 The more I looked around in my own culture, the United States, the more urgent it seemed to figure out those lessons.
 The deceit, selfishness, ignorance, and unnecessary misery seem pervasive.